Atlético Bucaramanga: East Colombian Derby

 Atlético Bucaramanga and Cúcuta Deportivo play in one of Colombia's most heated rivalries, El Clásico del oriente colombiano (East Colombian Derby, also known as the Great Santander Derby).
 The first match in the rivalry was on 2 April 1950 at the Estadio Alfonso López.
 Cúcuta won 1–0 on a goal by Luis Alberto Miloc.
 Since 1950, this derby has been played 180 times; Atlético Bucaramanga have won 57 times, Cúcuta have won 61 times, and there have been 59 draws.

 Although Cúcuta have had the upper hand in general, Bucaramanga won the most important game of the series in 2001.
 The two teams were competing in a triangular playoff to determine which club would compete in the top tier of Colombian football during the following season.
 The match, played in Cartagena, was scoreless for 90 minutes as well as 30 minutes of extra time.
 It went on to penalties, and thanks to a heroic performance from Bucaramanga keeper Leonel Rocco, Los Leopardos prevailed 5–3.
 Bucaramanga secured their immediate return to Primera A, while Cúcuta was forced to wait until 2005.
 This match was the only time that two rival teams from the same region have played a match determining promotion or relegation in the Colombian football championship.

 The most recent meeting between the clubs was during a promotion playoff at the start of the 2015 season.
-Cúcuta won the match and went on to clinch promotion to the top tier, while Bucaramanga finished dead last in the group after only playing two matches.
+Cúcuta won the match and went on to clinch promotion to the top tier, while Bucaramanga finished last in the group after only playing two matches.